OliverW147/Untangle-OLD-remake/README.md

 This project is licensed under the **MIT License**.

 ### Simon Tatham
-The original creator of Untangle, whose inventive puzzle design continues to inspire game developers.
+The original creator of Untangle.